syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 string paraText = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.";
 //Appends the text to the created paragraph paragraph.AppendText(paraText);
+//Sets the page size for a section section.PageSetup.PageSize = PageSize.A4;
 //Sets the page orientation as portrait section.PageSetup.Orientation = PageOrientation.Portrait;
 //Adds the new section to the document